 But what if there was a way to enjoy the low fares while still receiving the basic services that other airlines offer?
 The newly relaunched Frontier Airlines World Mastercard from Barclays could give you the opportunity to do just that.

 How the Frontier Airlines World Mastercard works

 New cardholders earn 40,000 miles after using their card to spend $500 within three months of their account opening.
 That’s enough for two round-trip award tickets, which cost as little as 10,000 miles, each way.
-You also earn 5x miles on Frontier purchases, 3x miles at restaurants and one mile per dollar spent elsewhere.
+You also earn 5x miles on purchases at FlyFrontier.com, 3x miles at restaurants and one mile per dollar spent elsewhere.
 Finally, you’ll receive a $100 flight voucher each cardmember year that you use your card to spend $2,500 or more.

 For each dollar spent, or each mile flow, you earn one qualifying mile toward elite status, which begins at 20,000 miles.
 Once you have this entry level of status, you don’t have to pay a fee to pre-select a seat or to carry on a standard sized bag that fits in the overhead bin, in addition to your “personal item” that can fit underneath your seat.

 Reach 50,000 elite qualifying miles through any combination of travel and credit card spending, and you’ll earn Elite 50k status, which offers seat assignments and a free carry-on for the entire family, up to eight companions on the same reservation.

 Finally, 100k status is available for those who earn 100,000 qualifying miles, and it gives you “the Works” bundle for your whole family that includes priority boarding, a free checked bag and even a fully refundable ticket.